guildai/guildai/guild/tests/run-flags.md

     >>> flags("simplest", {"not-defined": 123})
     unsupported flag 'not-defined'
-    Try 'guild run test:simplest --help-op' for a list of flags or use --force-flags to bypass this check.
+    Try 'guild run test:simplest --help-op' for a list of flags or use --force-flags to skip this check.
     <exit>